hellostealth/stealth-facebook/README.md

       messenger_extensions: true

 ```
 Enabling messenger_extensions allows your webview to access a selection of features from the Messenger platform.
 More info [here](https://developers.facebook.com/docs/messenger-platform/webview/extensions?source=post_page).
 Without this parameter set to true, the webview opens in a separate tab or window if a user is visiting from the 'messenger.com' domain.

 You can also specify the height of the webview window that opens up in Messenger via: `webview_height`.
 You can choose between `compact`, `tall`, and `full`.

+You can also disable the default share button in the Webview (for sensitive info) by setting the `webview_share_button` property to `hide`.

 More info [here](https://developers.facebook.com/docs/messenger-platform/webview).